 Who are we?

-The Resimac Group is an organisation that offers financial products and services and provides credit to approved applicants.
-We also provide funding via our established and longstanding Mortgage Originator partners.
+Resimac Group Ltd is an organisation that offers financial products and services and provides credit to approved applicants.
+We also provide funding via our established and long-standing Mortgage Originator partners.
 We also process and assess information when investors invest funds with us.
 We may also market or provide other products from time to time, pursuant to our licenses.

 Our commitment to protect your privacy